Cellwise Outliers: CONCLUSION AND OUTLOOK

 Cellwise outliers form a new paradigm in statistics and machine learning.
-We have seen that addressing them requires abandoning several cherished technical properties, including some forms of equivariance.
+We have seen that addressing them requires abandoning several cherished types of equivariance.
 But even though the problem was tough, the community has stepped up and progress has been made.
 Here we surveyed developments in the detection of cellwise outliers as well as robust estimation of covariance matrices, linear regression, dimension reduction, tensor data, and other settings.

-Much work remains to be done on other frameworks, algorithms, and graphical displays to facilitate interpretation and communicating results.\\
+Much work remains to be done on other frameworks, algorithms, and graphical displays to facilitate interpretation and communicating results.
+Here are some topics for future research: \begin{itemize} \item cellwise robust independent component analysis; \item cellwise robust regression for functional data; \item detecting deviating data cells when the dataset is of mixed type, with both numerical and categorical variables; \item cellwise robust versions of chemometrics tools, such as partial least squares and multivariate curve resolution.\\ \end{itemize}

 {\bf Software availability.} The code for several cellwise robust methods described here is available in the \textsf{R} package \texttt{cellWise} \citep{cellWise}.
 Other software is listed in the text or referenced in the cited papers.\\